irungundigirigi/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 ### Directory: tests/test_models

 This subdirectory has unit tests specifically created for the model folder.
-Still being Implemented.

-#### File: tests/test_base.py

-This test case is designed to evaluate the functionality of base.py.

-#### File: tests/test_rectangle.py

-Similar to test_base.py, this test case focuses on assessing the functionality of rectangle.py.

-#### File: tests/test_square.py

-This test case assesses the behaviors and functionalities of square.py and the Square class.